OpenNewsLabs/field-guide-security-training-newsroom/drafts/social_media_connected_apps.md

 Connected App Hygiene
 ======================

-**Overview:** Don’t let orphaned apps degenerate into an unlocked back door to your account.
+## Overview FIX Don’t let orphaned apps degenerate into an unlocked back
+door to your account.

 **ABOUT THIS LESSON PLAN**